 DCM within ORIP administers SERCA in accordance with the Public Health Service Grants Policy Statement for research grants and other relevant policies.

 As part of the annual application for continuation support, the grantee institution must submit a statement that summarizes the awardee's activities relevant to the award; a detailed description of the awardee's progress in the program; and the extent and nature of his/her other activities, such as administration, service in an advisory capacity to public or private nonprofit organizations, outside lectures, and professional practice and/or consultation.
 The final progress report must include a list of all publications and a list of all grant applications submitted (whether awarded or not) during the years of funding.
-For additional information, please see Research Performance Progress Report (RPRR) and Non-Competing Continuation Progress Report (PHS 2590).
+For additional information please see Research Performance Progress Report (RPPR) and Non-Competing Continuation Progress Report (PHS 2590).

-Second- and third-year SERCA awardees will receive an invitation to participate in a career development workshop organized for new investigators and conducted at the annual National Veterinary Scholars Symposium.
+Second- and third-year SERCA awardees may receive an invitation to participate in a career development workshop organized for new investigators and conducted at the annual National Veterinary Scholars Symposium.
 This workshop is designed to assist new investigators as they transition to independence, search for a permanent position, negotiate a startup package, etc. The SERCA grantees are encouraged to attend this workshop once during the second or third year of their award and may use their grant funds to defray the costs related to participating in this event.
 For information about current and past programs, visit https://veterinaryscholars.boehringer-ingelheim.com/veterinaryscholarssymposium.

-All SERCA grantees are required to prepare an NIH-type research grant (R01, R03, R21, etc.) and have it evaluated by a committee appointed by their mentor during the third year of SERCA funding.
-The mentor must prepare an evaluation letter summarizing the committee's review of the grantee's research proposal and submit it the ORIP Program Official responsible for the K01 SERCA awards not later than two months prior to the end of the third year (include in the annual RPPR).
+All SERCA grantees are required to prepare an NIH-type research grant (e.g., R01, R03, R21) and have it evaluated by a committee appointed by their mentor during the third year of SERCA funding.
+The mentor must prepare an evaluation letter summarizing the committee's review of the grantee's research proposal and submit it to the ORIP Program Official responsible for the K01 SERCA awards no later than two months prior to the end of the third year (include in the annual RPPR).
 Failure to submit this letter may delay the release of funds for the final year of the award.
+Grantees are strongly encouraged to submit their NIH-type research grant applications to NIH for consideration for funding following this evaluation.